mikeizbicki/cmc-csci143/README.md

         1. SQL
         1. ACID/MVCC/transactions
         1. indexing techniques
+    1. A lot of the concepts we'll be covering "should" be covered in other CS courses, but because CS professors are often more theory minded than practice minded, they don't get covered.
+       In that sense, this course is similar to the [Missing Semester of Your CS Education](https://missing.csail.mit.edu/) course taught at MIT.

 1. Concepts we don't cover from CSCI133 Databases
     1. relational algebra
     1. technical implementation details / C programming
     1. relationship between the database and operating system

+1. BigData concepts from a CS perspective that we will not talk about:
+    1. Frameworks for distributed computation (e.g. Apache Hadoop, Apache Spark)
+    1. Distributed Filesystems (e.g. HDFS, IPFS); we will talk about S3
+    1. Geo-distributed databases

 **Textbook:**